giovanaoliveira98/tjpr/README.md

 # tjpr
-Extrai dados da pesquisa de jurisprudência do TJPR.
+Extrai dados da pesquisa de jurisprudência do Tribunal de Justiça do Paraná.